abhirampai/my_blog/src/_blogs/apache_kafka_from_scratch_part_2.md

   return [topicLength, topicName];
 });
 ```
-Now that we have the topics we are ready to send the response.
+With the topics parsed, we can now proceed to send a response.

 ## Describe Topics Api Response
 ```